DanielEgan/ContainerTraining/README.md

-## Creating an asp.net core app and running it in Docker
+## Creating an asp.net core WebAPI
 The first thing we need to to set up an asp.net core WebAPI to have something to call when we testing out containers.
 For our purposes, this needs to be asp.net core since we will be using kubernetes and running linux containers.
 If you need to run windows containers and classic ASP.net then you could use Azure Service Fabric (not covered in this training)  [Service Fabric Quick Start]( https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-containers)